 HVAC refers to the three concepts’ connection in a methodology that achieves improved indoor comfort and health.
 It is essential to note that building construction is paramount for the proper use of HVAC systems.
 Thanks to Waxahachie HVAC services, today we have homes such as passive houses, which are examples of how we can improve comfort without air conditioning.

-We also have to consider HVAC other secondary concepts but rooted in air conditioning.
+We also have to consider other residential hvac strongsville oh secondary concepts but rooted in air conditioning.
 The main one would be humidity control, which will significantly influence our thermal sensation and health.
 Others are indoor air movement and cleanliness, which can be optimized indoors with a mechanical ventilation system.